-The ACT is one of two college admissions tests.
+The ACT test is one of two college admissions tests.
+Neither of these tests impact your overall high school GPA, but they are commonly seen as an important part of the admissions process.
 Some students take both the ACT and SAT, while others choose one of the two.
-In the 2009-2010 school year, over 1.5 million students took the ACT, according to the National Center for Education Statistics.
-You don't have to have an ACT score to apply for college.
-You can take the SAT instead or, in some cases, you may be able to avoid standardized tests altogether.
+In the 2019-2020 school year, over 1.67 million students took the ACT, according to the National Center for Education Statistics.
+The national average composite score was 20.6.
+You don't have to have an ACT score to apply for college, but some colleges do require you to include an ACT or SAT score in your college application.
+You can take the SAT instead of the ACT or, in some cases, you may be able to avoid standardized tests altogether.

 SAT vs. ACT

-The ACT exceeded the SAT in popularity in 2012, according to the College Board, but this doesn't mean you have to take the ACT to apply to college.
-The Princeton Review reports that colleges allow students to choose between the SAT and ACT, so if taking the ACT seems too stressful or if you've already taken the SAT and don't want to take another test, you can steer clear of the ACT without necessarily affecting your chances of getting into school.
+In 2020, nearly 2.2 million students took the SAT exceeding the number who took the ACT, according to the College Board, but this doesn't mean you have to take the ACT to apply to college.
+Per the College Board, more than 4,000 colleges and universities in the U.S. and 85 other countries consider SAT scores.
+Likewise the ACT will be considered.
+Colleges allow students to choose between the SAT and ACT, so if taking the ACT seems too stressful or if you've already taken the SAT and don't want to take another test, you can steer clear of the ACT without necessarily affecting your chances of getting into school.

 Avoiding the Test